lab-brussels-1/The-first-group/README.md

-# All About Trees :deciduous_tree: :cherry_blossom
+# All About Trees :deciduous_tree: :cherry_blossom:

 > The goal of **The Group First** team project is to rebuild the All About Trees
 > home page in a new repository.